 According to the Gardaí, Splash FM was operated by members of the criminal fraternity, in particular an armed robber and drug dealer who is known as Mr Fatpuss.
 The station offered on-air tips on how to steal cars and also featured live broadcasts of joyriding gangs in action.
 Splash FM have also been accused of broadcasting racially offensive material.

-Easy-listening Choice FM, which broadcasts across the country, have announced that An Taoiseach, Bertie Ahern TD, will make a special guest appearance on the station on Friday 13th October.
+Easy-listening Choice FM, which broadcasts to elected areas across the country, have announced that An Taoiseach, Bertie Ahern TD, will make a special guest appearance on the station on Friday 13th October.
 During a one-hour programme, An Taoiseach will play a mixture of his favourite songs and will discuss his love of sport and reminisce on the sporting glories of his favourite teams – Dublin and Manchester United.
 He will also talk about growing up in Dublin during the 1950s and how music and sport have influenced his life.

 Speaking to Radiowaves News this evening, Choice FM station manager Kevin Branigan, said: “Obviously we are delighted that An Taoiseach is able to make the time to appear on Ireland’s Choice FM.
 The programme will be exciting for our listeners as it will show a more human side to him, as opposed to the public persona that we would all be more aware of.”